Business Resilience vs Business Continuity—A Winning Match

 Empower your employees to share ideas—especially regarding measures you can take to protect their safety.
 Getting buy-in and feedback from your employees can help promote safer behavior overall, ultimately helping reduce health and safety risks.

 Knowledge is power—and when it comes to business continuity and resilience, it’s important to know what you might be facing sooner rather than later.
-One effective way to achieve this is through the use of threat monitoring and intelligence software to identify emerging incidents that have the potential to impact your employees and business.
+One effective way to achieve this is with threat monitoring and intelligence software to identify emerging incidents that have the potential to impact your employees and business.

 Fast response times help you minimize losses and inform decision-making.
 Software like this also allows you to automatically send out location-based alerts and notifications to keep your employees informed and safe.
-This provides valuable 24/7 situational awareness that means you’re always ready to protect your employees, no matter where they are in the world.
+This provides valuable 24/7 situational awareness, so you’re always ready to protect your employees, no matter where they are in the world.

 Threat intelligence software can provide real-time, verified information about critical events near your employees, locations, or company assets.
 This can dramatically accelerate response times and ensure those impacted can make informed decisions.
 Gaining an overview of historic events can also support post-event analysis and help teams conduct more efficient risk assessments, ultimately helping organizations better anticipate and prepare for potential threats.

-As employee business travel starts to increase post-COVID, it’s also important to assess the potential threats in any location you plan to send employees.
-Monitoring these risks with a threat intelligence platform is a valuable component of any corporate travel safety plan.
+As business travel rebounds post-COVID, it’s also important to assess the potential threats in any location where you plan to send employees.
+Monitoring these risks with a threat intelligence platform is valuable to any business travel safety plan.

-If you’ve ever reacted to an emergency without a plan, you’ve probably felt the doubt and hesitation creep in.
+If you’ve ever reacted to an emergency without a plan, you’ve probably felt doubt and hesitation creep in.
 Being unsure of what to do in a stressful situation can alter our ability to handle the situation.
 When protecting the safety of your employees, that’s the last thing you want.
-Instead, implementing a predefined disaster recovery plan allows you to stay in control while also protecting the health and well-being of your employees.
+Instead, implementing a predefined emergency response plan allows you to stay in control while also protecting the health and well-being of your employees.

 Maintaining a constant state of readiness will allow you to protect employee safety without any guesswork.
-Using an emergency communication software can help you keep employees informed and connected during emergency events to ensure their health and safety.
-With multi-channel, two-way communication, employees can quickly access critical safety information and always have a lifeline to help.
+With emergency communication software, you can keep employees informed and connected during emergency events to ensure their health and safety.
+With multichannel, two-way communication, employees can quickly access critical safety information and always have a lifeline.

 Make safety a part of your company culture, and your business is more likely to recover better and faster from emergencies and other potentially disruptive events.
-With a strong emphasis on safety, you’ll also be demonstrating to your employees that their health and safety is paramount—ultimately helping you attract and retain star employees.
-When employees perceive that their organization cares about their well-being, they are more motivated, energetic, and enthusiastic about their jobs.
+With a strong emphasis on safety, you’ll also be demonstrating to your employees that their health and safety are paramount—ultimately helping you attract and retain star employees.
+When employees perceive that their organization cares about their safety and well-being, they are more motivated to stay with that employer, according to our 2023 State of Employee Safety Report.
 And only when employees feel safe and secure can they focus on performing their jobs to the best of their abilities.

 Build Resilience Into Everyday Operations

 Today’s risk landscape is complex and constantly changing.
-From geopolitical risks to natural disasters to supply chain shortages, organizations must be ready for a seemingly endless number of risks.
+From geopolitical risks to natural disasters to supply chain shortages, organizations must be ready for a seemingly endless range of threats.
 After all, could any of us have anticipated the impact of events that changed the world forever—events like September 11 or the COVID-19 pandemic?